Yufeng98/GenDP/README.md

 #### Step 3: Run CPU Baselines

-If there are errors during running, please see scripts in README under `cpu-baselines` folder for debugging.
+If you encounter errors while running, please see the scripts in <a href="https://github.com/Yufeng98/GenDP/blob/main/cpu-baselines/README.md">`cpu-baselines/README.md`</a> for debugging.

 ```bash
 # Download datasets